HMS Auckland (L61): Service history

-At the outbreak of the Second World War Auckland was stationed at Simonstown in South Africa.
+At the outbreak of the Second World War, Auckland was stationed at Simonstown in South Africa.
 She was briefly employed in hunting for raiders in the South Atlantic before returning to the UK with convoy SL 9.

 In January 1940 Auckland was stationed at Rosyth, serving as escort to east coast convoys in the North Sea.

 In April Auckland took part in Operation Primrose, a planned landing in Norway, and later assisted in the evacuation of troops from Namsos and Andalsnes.

 In May Auckland was transferred to the Mediterranean for service in the Red Sea.
-After a refit she served as a convoy escort in the Red Sea, and in October was involved in the action around convoy BN 7.
+After a refit she served as a convoy escort in the Red Sea, and in October was involved in the Attack on Convoy BN 7.
 After a further refit in January 1941 Auckland joined the Mediterranean fleet.
 In April she was involved in an action in the Kasos strait, defending a troop convoy against an attack by Italian destroyers.
 In May she was escorting convoys to Tobruk, which was under siege by Axis forces in North Africa.

 Fate

 On 24 June 1941 Auckland was in company with Australian sloop HMAS Parramatta, escorting the oiler Pass of Balmaha to Tobruk.
 In the evening of 24 June they were attacked by Axis aircraft.
-Auckland was hit several times and wrecked; her crew abandoned ship and she sank.
-Most of her crew, 162 men, were saved by Parramatta.
+Auckland was hit several times and wrecked; her crew abandoned ship and she sank, with the loss of 36 of her 198 crew.
+Most of the 162 survivors from her crew were saved by Parramatta.